 A fighter jet takes off from an aircraft carrier during the US-led air campaign against the Houthis in January 2024.

 In his first week in office, President Trump redesignated the Houthis as a Foreign Terrorist Organization.
-The White House announced that it would work with regional partners to destroy the Houthis’ capabilities, degrade their resources, and end attacks on U.S. forces, partners, and maritime operations in the Red Sea.
+The White House announced that it would work with regional partners to destroy the Houthis’ capabilities, deplete their resources, and end attacks on U.S. forces, partners, and maritime operations in the Red Sea.

 Israel airstrikes Hezbollah